 At eight years old, Nancy Brashear wrote her first poem.
 She wrote about sitting in the fog on a bench with magical creatures swirling around her—and she’s been composing poetry and prose ever since.
-As an adult, she has published short stories and poems as well as writing several unpublished novels.
-She recently won first place for her poem “Time and Time Again: The Mermaid’s Rite of Passage” in ...
+As an adult, she published her psychological thriller set in 1962, Gunnysack Hell, this February.
+She also has published short stories and poems as well as writing several unpublished novels.
+She ...
 Read More about About Nancy Brashear

 Latest from the Blog